10 Habits of Successful Project Managers

 Project managers know a lot about project time management, but that tends to be in the domain of scheduling and planning.
 What we’re talking about is time tracking on a more regular, daily basis.
 We’re talking about timesheets.

-Project teams often aren’t that keen to use timesheets if they haven’t done before.
+Project teams often aren’t that keen to use timesheets if they haven’t done so before.
 Many project management software tools have time tracking inherent in the product.
 That can make it easier to introduce the switch to time tracking as a team.

 Whether or not you track your team’s time (which is recommended) it is important that you know where your own time goes in a day.
 You should make it a habit to keep a note of how you spend your time.
 It will help you understand whether you are spending time on the top priority project tasks.
 You might think that you are, but are you?
 Timesheets or time recording of some form will help, even if it is just an hourly log on a notepad.